-CLASSROOM AND LAB POLICIES
+CLASS AND LAB POLICIES

 Classroom and lab policies will be clearly stated by each instructor per the class syllabus.
-In the lecture component of the program, the student will be evaluated by written tests and assignments.
-Attendance is taken and it is expected per College policy.
+In the lecture component of the program, the student will be evaluated by a variety of tests and assignments.
+Attendance is taken and expected per College policy.
 Please refer to the section below on attendance.